RafaelRomeroGarcia/NeurobiologyMINDPsychosis/README.md

 # Neurobiology and MIND in schizophrenia spectrum disorders (SSD)

-This repository contains code and data created in support of the project *"Reduced brain structural similarity links to maturation and clinical outcomes in schizophrenia"*.
+This repository contains code and data created in support of the project García-San-Martín, N.; Bethlehem, R. AI; Segura, P. et al. *"Reduced brain structural similarity links to maturation and clinical outcomes in schizophrenia"* Nat Commun (2025).
 All code was written in Matlab, R, and Python.
 Folders, files, and first steps are described below.

 ## **First steps**